Tremolat, Dordogne: tourism & sightseeing

 Cingle de Tremolat

 Just outside the village there are viewpoints where you can admire the scenery - above all the views from the Belvedere de Tremolat are magnificent.
-The view stretches about 180 degrees across an enormous bend in the Dordogne River, with hills to the outside of the river and flat, agricultural land inside the loop.
+The view stretches about 180 degrees across an enormous bend in the Dordogne River, with hills to the outside of the bend and flat, agricultural land inside the loop.

 To reach the Cingle de Trémolat follow the signposted route about two kilometres west of the main village.
 The picture below, like all pictures of the view from the Cingle de Tremolat, fails to do justice to the view, because a camera can't capture the scale.